 I am a freelance writer based in Melbourne, Australia.
-I write about cycling history and culture, and drugs, health and ethics in society and sport.
-I have a doctorate in public health and honours degree in psychology; and from 1996 to 2018 conducted funded research on drug use patterns, harms, and related policy and ethical issues.
+I write about cycling history and culture; and drugs, health and ethics in society and sport.
+I have an honours degree in psychology, a doctorate in public health ethics, and from 1996 to 2018 conducted funded research on drug use harms, and related policy and ethical issues.

 My recent story about amateur team Stitch & Dart's Melbourne to Warrnambool performance against Australia's best NRS riders struck a nerve.
 To facilitate further discussion, I sat down with a couple of local cycling stalwarts including Stitch & Dart's Tommy Nankervis to find out what they believe needs changing in Australian cycling now and put their ideas to Cycling Australia.